Ruggero Leoncavallo: Biography

 After a series of operettas, Leoncavallo appeared to have tried for one last serious effort with Edipo re.
 It had always been assumed that Leoncavallo had finished the work but had died before he could finish the orchestration, which was completed by Giovanni Pennacchio.
 However, with the publication of Konrad Dryden's biography of Leoncavallo it was revealed that Leoncavallo may not have written the work at all (although it certainly contains themes by Leoncavallo).
 A review of Dryden's study notes: "That fine Edipo re ... was not even composed by [Leoncavallo].
 His widow paid another composer to concoct a new opera using the music of Der Roland von Berlin.
 Dryden didn't find one reference to the opera in Leoncavallo's correspondence nor is there a single note by him to be found in the handwritten score."
-Pennacchio may either have concocted the opera or may have had to do more to Leoncavallo's more or less complete work to "fill in the gaps" using Leoncavallo's earlier music.
+Pennacchio may either have concocted the opera or have had to do more to Leoncavallo's incomplete work to "fill in the gaps" using Leoncavallo's earlier music.